mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 [//]: # (Same as above, do we instruct them?)
 -->

-8. Switch the DMM to the $\~A$ mode.
+8. Switch the DMM to the $\text{A}$ mode.
 What does the current read now?
 Does this meet your expectation?

 <!--
 *** I have been working across a few computers and sometimes it seems to not sync.
 I don't remember what I did, so I will take another stab at it!